Course Director: Dr Mark Toshner

 Do I need to identify a supervisor before I apply to the course?

-You are welcome to contact supervisors, but it is not a necessity at the point of applying.
-We do, however, need you to indicate your areas of research interest in your application and we ask that you think about who, where or what areas you might want to carry out the research element in.
+You are welcome to contact supervisors, but it is not necessary at the point of applying.
+We do, however, ask you to consider with whom , where and /or in what areas you would like to conduct your research project, and indicate this in your application.

 What projects are available?

-If you are offered a place on the course we expect students to research possible PIs they would like to work with.
-If you have a clear idea on where you want to do your project, you should make contact with the supervisor before you arrive to establish whether there is an opportunity to work with them.
+If you are offered a place on the course we expect you to research PIs with whom you would like to work.
+If you have a clear idea where you would like to conduct your project, you should make contact with labs before you arrive in Cambridge to establish whether it might be possible to work with them.

-If by the start of the course you have yet to narrow down your selection of potential projects, this is fine, we can help with making connections and will provide advice on how best to find a suitable project.
+If by the start of the course you have yet to find a placement for your project, we can help with making connections and provide advice on how to narrow down your interests.

 Is there a supervisor list?

-There is no list as we are in a unique position to be able to consider projects from nearly all departments across the School of Clinical Medicine and the School of Biological Science.
-We encourage all potential applicants to find out who is doing translational research in your area of interest, and to get a grasp of the projects they are carrying out.
-As above, there is no requirement to contact supervisors at the initial stage of applying, but having an idea of where you would like to work, or who with, even if it is a name or a particular concept of research will allow us to understand where the course can help you.
+There is no list of supervisors as we are in a unique position to be able to consider projects from nearly all departments across the School of Clinical Medicine and the School of Biological Science.
+We encourage prospective applicants to find out who is conducting translational research in their area of interest, and to investigate the kind of the projects they are carrying out.
+As above, there is no requirement to contact supervisors before applying, but having an idea of where you would like to work, or who with, even if it is only a name or a scientific concept will allow us to understand how the course can help you achieve your research goals..

-If you have a research area of interest that you think might be more unique, please contact the course administrator in the first instance.
+If need further advice on finding Cambridge research taking place in your area of interest, please contact the course administrator in the first instance.

 What funding is available?

-There are various scholarships and funding streams available via the University, these include Gates and the Cambridge Overseas Trust Scholarships, in addition to those offered by the individual colleges.
+There is a wide variety of funding which applicants to the MPhil pay apply for.
+This includes Gates Cambridge and the Cambridge Trust; in addition to Scholarships offered by the individual colleges.
 If you wish to apply to these funding streams, please ensure that you review the relevant websites to note the eligibility criteria.
+There are early deadlines for applications for funding.
+More information may be found on the Graduate Admissions website: https://www.graduate.study.cam.ac.uk/finance/funding-opportunities

 Where do students go after the course?

 The course attracts applicants from many countries and backgrounds which usually determines where students go after the course.
-The majority of US students return to the States to complete an MD/PhD programme or to continue with their medical training; UK/EU students continue to PhD or go into research-related employment, mostly with industry/pharmaceutical companies but also remain with their project supervisors as a research assistant.
+The majority of students from the USA return to complete an MD/PhD programme or to continue with their medical training.
+UK/EU students typically continue to study for a PhD or find employment in a research-related position, whether this is in the pharmaceutical industry or in an academic laboratory as a research assistant.

-I would like to do the course part time, how much time commitment is required?
+I would like to take the course part time; what is the time commitment?

 Part-time students are expected to attend all lectures, seminars and events and to undertake a research project which will form the basis of a thesis.
-Students are able to choose when to complete each element of the course over the 22 month period in order to accommodate other commitments.
+Students are able to choose when to complete each element of the course over the 22 month period in order to accommodate other commitments, working at approximately 50%FTE.

 For example, you may decide to attend 50% of the lectures and complete the research project during the first year and attend the remaining lectures and write up the thesis during the second year.